ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 ### Exploratory Data Analysis <a name="exploratory_analysis"></a>

-Here is a correlation heatmap of the differnt features in the dataset.
+Here is a correlation heatmap of the different features in the dataset.
 We can see that there is no multicollinariety.
+This is overall a good thing due to multicollinariety being a problem.
+Multicollinearity is a problem because it undermines the statistical significance of the indpendent varibale.
+However, this is not a problem I will be facing today due to there being no multicollinerariyt.

 <img width="434" alt="Screen Shot 2021-03-16 at 7 40 09 PM" src="https://user-images.githubusercontent.com/52756457/111398112-da406d00-8690-11eb-8a92-ac79fa7cb970.png">